 Now that we’ve covered the various parts of the canner, here’s how you go about using it to can food.
 Remember, these are instructions for the average canner.
 There are unique canners out there with unique requirements, so be sure to consult your owner’s manual before proceeding.

 - First, fit the rack into your canner.

 - The next step is to add water.
 Water is necessary to create steam pressure.
-How much you’ll need depends on who large your canner is.
-The 21 quart canner shown here uses 2 quarts.
+How much you’ll need depends on how large your canner is.
+The 21-quart canner shown here uses 2 quarts.
 Taller canners with the same circumference also use 2 quarts.
 If your canner has a larger circumference (which is unlikely), you’ll need more water, smaller canners will need less.

 - Next, add your jars.
 Try to them in so that they aren’t touching.
 This lessens the chance of breakage.

 - Remember to make sure all your lids are on properly!